 Interested in Participating in this exciting opportunity?

-The program is open to all UW students in the Department of Anthropology, School of Aquatic and Fisheries Sciences, or other relevant programs.
+The program is open to all UW students in the Department of Anthropology, School of Aquatic and Fisheries Sciences, or other relevant programs (e.g. Oceanography, Biology).
 The only requirement is that you must be a citizen, national, or permanent resident of the United States.
-Student applications will be evaluated holistically, based on a combination of research experience and interests, academic performance, and letters of recommendation.
+Student applications will be evaluated holistically, based on a combination of research and or life experience, interests, academic performance, and letters of recommendation.
 The PAC-ISLEs program values a culture of inclusion, and therefore students of all genders, ethnicities, backgrounds, and individuals with disabilities are all encouraged to apply.
 Students that identify as Pacific Islanders are especially welcome.

 a letter of support, preferably from a UW faculty member (letters can be mailed directly from writers to the email address above)